 When you get LinkedIn notifications of birthdays, job anniversaries, or job changes, send a brief message to stay connected.
 Make sure always to include something of value in your words.
 Like a link to an offer or an article, you've written.
 Or, you can send an invitation to subscribe to your mailing list or to follow your Company Page.

 Your LinkedIn Company Page is your business's profile.
 It should help prospective leads, prospects, and customers using Linkedin learn more about your network marketing business.

-It's essential to optimize your Company Page for search – whether the search comes from within LinkedIn or not.
+Optimizing your Company Page for search is essential – whether the inquiry comes from within LinkedIn or not.

-Make sure you incorporate keywords that speak directly to your audience: what words or phrases would your target audience use when they search for your product or service?
+Ensure you incorporate keywords that speak directly to your audience: what words or phrases would your target audience use when searching for your product or service?

 Another way to get noticed and boost your search rankings is to link your Company Page to any other places you have an online presence.
 These could be your company's website, blog, or other marketing sites.

 5. Actively Attract Followers to Your Company Page

 Whenever someone follows your Company Page, updates to it appear directly in their LinkedIn feeds.
 Moreover, the more followers you have, the greater your updates will reach.